 Ryan advises intellectual property owners on strategies for protecting and enforcing their rights, including through licensing and litigation.
 He also consults with intellectual property owners regarding portfolio management and confidentiality measures to help them develop and safeguard their innovations.
 In addition, Ryan provides legal opinions and freedom-to-operate analysis to help clients preemptively manage their risk as they create new products and services, and he defends companies who have been accused of intellectual property infringement.
 Ryan has worked on all areas of intellectual property litigation including copyright, patent, trademark, and trade secret.
-His areas of technical familiarity include video games and other software; animation; clothing; mechanical and electronic devices; biotech, pharmaceutical, and other chemical compounds and methods; banking technology; networking technology; and telecom technology.
+His areas of technical familiarity include video game software and hardware; generative artificial intelligence (GenAI); animation; clothing; mechanical and electronic devices; biotech, pharmaceutical, and other chemical compounds and methods; banking technology; networking technology; and telecom technology.

 Ryan is a contributor to Dorsey’s critically-acclaimed IP Blog, TheTMCA.com, which focuses on legal developments in the world of TradeMarks, Copyrights, and Advertising.
 TheTMCA.com was named one of the “Top 50” law blogs by the ABA Journal in 2017.